 logo

-Counseling certificates provide both aspiring counselors and licensed counselors the opportunity to develop counseling skills and knowledge in a particular aspect of the profession.
-Certificates are available to both licensed counselors and those seeking licensure depending on the applicant’s prior education and experience.
-Due to the shorter curriculum of most counseling certificate programs, applicants are generally only required to take courses in the specialty they wish to become licensed in or one area of specialization within one the major counseling fields: clinical mental health counseling, marriage and family therapy, school counseling, rehabilitation counseling, or substance abuse counseling.
+Counseling certificates teach aspiring and licensed counselors specific counseling skills and knowledge.
+Due to the shorter curriculum of most counseling certificate programs, applicants are generally required to take courses only in the specialty they seek licensure in or an area of specialization within the major counseling fields: clinical mental health counseling, marriage and family therapy, school counseling, rehabilitation counseling, or substance abuse counseling.

 Table of Contents